AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingPersonalizedObjectPlacementPredictionModel.md

-# [Smart Placement Systems](../SmartPlacementSystems.md) - Creating Object Placement Prediction Model
+# [Smart Placement Systems](../SmartPlacementSystems.md) - Creating Personalized Object Placement Prediction Model

 Hello guys!
 Today, I will be showing you on how to create a placement-based model that could predict the next object to place.